Are you getting bored with your regular beard style? Fancy a change?

 The circle beard is more common in older gentlemen than younger men whose facial hair is not fully grown.

-Benefits of the Circle Beard
+Benefits of This Beard Style

 While some men can pull off the scraggly beard look, not all men can pull off the circle beard.
 For those who can, the style is usually not only attractive but very masculine.